 Are you thinking about visiting Iceland in September?
-What is the weather like and what can you do?
-Read on and discover everything you need to know about Iceland in September.
+What is the weather like in Iceland in September?
+How different is it from weather in August?
+Is it too early to see the Northern Lights?
+What are the best sites to see and things to do during this early autumn month?
+Read on to discover everything you need to know about Iceland in September.

 September is a fantastic month to visit Iceland.
-The Icelandic autumn slowly and softly rolls in, and the colours of the Arctic foliage gradually change, turning the leaves from luscious green to shades of red, orange and yellow.
+The Icelandic autumn slowly and softly rolls in, and the colours of the Arctic foliage gradually change, transforming the leaves from a luscious green into soft shades of red, orange and yellow.

-The days grow colder, but winter has yet to settle in, so it is likely that the only snow you’ll witness will be high up in the mountains.
-In fact, the warmth of the Icelandic summer extends well into September's last days, which means that the roads will all still be open, making even some of the most remote regions of the tranquil Westfjords easily reachable.
+The days grow colder, but winter has yet to settle in, so you'll see snow—but only capping the mountains.
+In fact, the residual warmth of Iceland's summer seeps into September's days, which means that the roads outside of the city will still be open, making even the most remote regions of the tranquil Westfjords easily reachable.

 In fact, most of your favourite summer attractions are still accessible in September.
-Some might close during the second or third week of the month, however, so some planning is needed if you want to travel to the most secluded areas.
-Iceland still boasts the same fantastic landscapes, only now they will be less crowded and cloaked in the beautiful, vibrant colours of autumn.
+Some might close during the second or third week of the month, however, so you'll need to plan ahead if you want to travel to the most secluded areas.
+Iceland still boasts the same fantastic landscapes, but during September, they're less crowded, cloaked in the autumn's vibrant palette.

-No matter what time of the year, there are some essential Icelandic sights and experiences you should not miss, such as traversing the Golden Circle sightseeing route, going on a whale watching tour, taking a dip in the Blue Lagoon, and seeing what the capital city, Reykjavík, has to offer.
-There are, however, a few things those visiting in September should add to their itinerary.
+No matter the time of the year, there are a number of unmissable Icelandic sights and adventures, like traversing the Golden Circle's sightseeing route, going on a whale watching tour, taking a dip in the Blue Lagoon, and seeing what the capital city, Reykjavík, has to offer.
+There are, however, a few things those visiting in September should pin to their itinerary.

-The best time to see the Northern Lights is between September and April, as you need darkness to see them and Iceland only has daylight during the summer months.
+The best time to see the Northern Lights is between September and April, since you'll need darkness to see them, and there isn't sufficent darkness from April to September.

-Witnessing them can require something as simple as looking out the window of your accommodation in Iceland, but it is always best to drive away from the city's light pollution on a clear night and into the darkened countryside.
-Once in awhile, the northern lights do appear in the sky above Reykjavík, but the easiest and most reliable way to catch a glimpse of this celestial display is on a guided northern lights tour.
+Seeing the lights can be as simple as looking out the window of your accommodation in Iceland at just the right moment, but it is always best to drive away from the city's light pollution on a clear night and into the darkened countryside.
+Once in awhile, the Northern Lights do appear in the sky above Reykjavík, but the easiest and most reliable way to catch a glimpse of this celestial light is on a guided northern lights tour.

-On these tours, a professional guide will lead you away from the light pollution and into the unspoilt nature where you can fully appreciate the glory and grandeur of the Aurora Borealis as they dance and flicker in the dark sky.
+On these tours, a professional guide will lead you away from the light pollution into unspoilt nature, where you can fully appreciate the glory and grandeur of the Aurora Borealis as they dance and flicker in the dark sky.

-Those travelling in September can, therefore, enjoy the best of both worlds as they’ll be able to hunt for the northern lights, and take advantage of the tours that are only operational in the summertime.
+Those travelling in September can, therefore, enjoy the best of both worlds: on one hand, they’ll be able to chase Northern Lights with more optimism; on the other, they'll be able to take tours that are only operational in the summertime.

 One of Iceland's most popular sightseeing routes is the road that runs along Iceland’s South Coast.
 Just off the highway are some of the most famous and unique attractions in the country, such as the waterfalls Seljalandsfoss and Skógafoss, the glaciers Eyjafjallajökull and Mýrdalsjökull, and the black sand beach of Reynisfjara.

-If you are driving yourself, you could head on up to the rhyolite mountains of Landmannalaugar where you can take a dip in a naturally heated hot spring.
-For a chance to get to know the Highlands in depth, you'd do well to go on a guided tour.
-Some of these tours are operated on a superjeep, a large custom vehicle built to go off the beaten track to some of Iceland’s hidden gems.
+If you are driving yourself, you could head up to Landmannalaugar's rhyolite mountains, where you can take a dip in a natural hot spring.
+For a chance to get to know the Highlands in depth, a guided tour is just the thing.
+Some of these tours are operated in a superjeep, a large custom vehicle built to go off the beaten track to some of Iceland’s hidden gems.

-The roads to one of the most beautiful but least visited place in Iceland, the Westfjords, are all accessible via a small car in the summer, but only the main roads are open during the wintertime.
-And even then you are advised to drive a 4WD with good winter tires.
+The roads to one of the most beautiful, but least visited, place in Iceland, the Westfjords, are all accessible via a small car in the summer, but only the main roads are open during the wintertime.
+And even then, you're advised to drive a four-wheel drive vehicle with good winter tires.
 So in September, you should still be able to reach Dynjandi waterfall before the roads leading to this beautiful cascade close.

-Of course, the famous ring road is open all year round (unless there is a massive snowstorm) but as Iceland descends into winter, traversing the highway becomes more and more difficult.
+Of course, the famous ring road is open all year round (unless there is a massive snowstorm) but as Iceland descends into winter, travelling the highway becomes more and more difficult.